-Use Times New Roman font exclusively.
-Titles are printed in 14 point but the rest of the manuscript, including tables should be 12 point.
-When italic typeface is required use italic type, not underline.
+Use Cambria font.
+Titles are in 18 point, references in the Literature cited section in 9 point, and the rest of the manuscript, including tables should be 11 point.
+When italic typeface is required use italic type, do not underline.

 Scientific names are to be included for all plant species and are to be in italic font except for the abbreviations "var.", "subsp.", "f.", etc. which indicate rank at infraspecific level (e.g., Cedrus libani subsp. atlantica, Phytophthora parasitica var. nicotianae).

 Author citation should only be used when helpful for historical or taxonomic reasons, and then it should only be used when the name is first mentioned in the body of the text (do not use author citation in the abstract or title).
-Author names are to abbreviated in accordance with the international standard provided by Brummitt, R.K., & Powell, C.E., "Authors of Plant Names", Royal Botanic Gardens, Kew 1992.
-An on-line version of this work may be consulted via http://www.rbgkew.org.uk/data/authors.html.
+Author names are to abbreviated in accordance with the international standard provided by Brummitt, R.K. & Powell, C.E., "Authors of Plant Names", Royal Botanic Gardens, Kew 1992.
+An on-line updated version of this work may be consulted via http://www.ipni.org/index.html.

 Common names may be used for well-known plants once the scientific name has been provided (e.g., apple, pear, potato, rose, tomato).